anotherRedbeard/apim-custom-widget-sample/api/README.md

 The function returns a JSON response containing the newly created app registration details.
 If there is an error during the creation process, the function returns an appropriate error response.

-### Helper Methods

-#### CreateCorsResponse

-Creates a CORS response to handle preflight requests and set the necessary CORS headers.

-#### AuthenticateUser

-Authenticates the user by fetching their details from the APIM service using the provided token.
-Returns the user details and an authentication status.

 ### Services

 #### AuthenticationService